Chapter 5:

 Vergil walked over to Nicolaus with a halfhearted smile.
 “I-I really a-am sorry.”

 “Yo, Nick!
 Did you watch the video I sent you?
 Great, right?”
 Oppositely, more dislike was fostered by the day toward the abrasive Harper.
-Nicolaus felt the teenage boy meant no harm, but would incessantly badger him on certain topics.

 “The one about the girl in China with telekinesis?
 Yeah…really informative!”
-(I didn’t even make it to that point in the video.
+Nicolaus felt the teenage boy meant no harm, but would incessantly badger him on certain topics.
+(I didn’t even make it to that point in the video!
 It was just some dudes reacting to nonsense conspiracies.)

 [Hello Nicolas, Dani was asking when you’d be home tonight.
 I’ll be making dinner; is there anything you’d like?]

 (I like Alonso, but he never gets my name right.
 Nikolas, Nicolas and Nickolas…it’s Ni-Co-Laus…then again everyone just seems to get it wrong.)
 His own personal brand of pessimism, Nicolaus began texting, but stopped.
-[I’ll be home by…] (I’ll just let him know what to make.
+(I’ll just let him know what to make.
 I’ve got business to handle when all this ‘training’ is done.)
 Nicolaus withdrew his innately dower text and wrote a simple message, then joined his fellow ‘survivors’.

 Part 3

-“It’s…really hard to maintain two things…” Vergil focused intensely on keeping both objects solid, causing a vein to surface on his forehead!
+“It’s…really hard to maintain two things…” Vergil focused intensely on keeping both objects solid, causing a vein to surface on his forehead.

 “Stress testing.
-We need to know how strong each of our powers are, what they can do, and to make sure we’ve got full control over them at all times.”
+We need to know how strong each of our powers are, what they can do, and to make sure we’ve got full control over them at all times!”
 His confident demeanor exuding, Vernon drifted up behind Nicolaus.
 “You, me, and Amala all have the same power, I.E. telekinesis.
 Katie can create those…black mannequins.
 We didn’t even know until a few days ago that Vergil had powers!
 So, now we’re waiting to see if Harper’s powers awaken!”

 “…” Nicolaus gave up on moving the wall with a deep sigh.
 “You can take it down now, Vergil.”
 He descended to the ground alongside Vernon just as Vergil finished his experiment.